h5p/h5p-cli/readme.md

 http://localhost:8080/dashboard
 6. To use your own library run `h5p use <library> <folder>`.
 This computes dependencies for a `<library>` using the provided `<folder>` as the main library.
-You can test this by running `h5p use h5p-greeting-card H5P.GreetingCard-1.0`.
-It will compute and cache dependencies for the custom demo library found in `libraries/H5P.MyLibrary-1.01`.
+An example for this is `h5p use h5p-greeting-card H5P.GreetingCard-1.0`.
+It will compute and cache dependencies for the library in `libraries/H5P.GreetingCard-1.0`.
+A library development tutorial can be found [here](https://h5p.org/library-development).
 You can also use this command to switch between different versions of the same library.
 <details>
 <summary>Detailed CLI commands & instructions</summary>